[ Book Description |

-[Book Citation |
+Book Citation |

 Table of Contents |

-Code and Exercises | Errata ]
+Code and Exercises |

 Deep learning uses multi-layer neural networks to model complex data patterns.
 Large models—with millions or even billions of parameters—are trained on massive datasets.

+aims to serve as an introduction to the mathematical theory underpinning recent advances in deep learning.
 Detailed derivations as well as mathematical proofs are presented for many of the models and optimization methods which are commonly used in machine learning and deep learning.
 Applications, code, and

 practical approaches to training models are also included.